Midwifery Education Program FAQs

 Is there financial aid available through Baystate?

 The Baystate Midwifery Education Program is unique being located in an academic medical center rather than within a university.
 This allows us to keep our tuition extremely low.
 There is no financial aid available through the institution.
 Current student loans are eligible for deferral while you are in the program.
-Students completing their masters degree may be eligible for student loan through that university.
+Students completing their master’s degree through Jefferson may be eligible for student loans through that institution.

 Does Baystate provide housing for its midwifery students?